 The Japanese arm of the U.S. travel recommendation site TripAdvisor announced Tuesday that Tokyo came first for “overall satisfaction” in its city survey, which was based on online reviews by 54,000 travelers throughout 2013.

-The survey of 37 major world cities showed New York City came in second and Barcelona third in terms of travellers’ overall satisfaction, followed by Istanbul, Prague, Vienna, Berlin, Rome, Paris and Dubrovnik in Croatia.
+The survey of 37 major world cities showed New York City came in second and Barcelona third in terms of travelers’ overall satisfaction, followed by Istanbul, Prague, Vienna, Berlin, Rome, Paris, and Dubrovnik in Croatia.

 “(Tokyo) needs to spread its tourism resources to better convey Japan’s unique culture to guests” if it wants to raise the city’s relatively low rankings in some categories, the firm said.

-However, according to Muslim tourists, Tokyo is one of the most difficult place to stay due to the language, culture and relative scarcity of halal food in different parts of the city.
+However, according to Muslim tourists, Tokyo is one of the most difficult places to stay due to the language, culture, and relative scarcity of halal food in different parts of the city.
 However, according to our observations on day to day basis, things are changing pretty fast.
-Due to upcoming Tokyo Olympics 2020 and other political and geographical factors, both the japanese government and the private sectors have been making mssive investments to change the image of Tokyo and other parts of the country.
+Due to the upcoming Tokyo Olympics 2020 and other political and geographical factors, both the Japanese government and the private sectors have been making massive investments to change the image of Tokyo and other parts of the country.